 - Ask about real estate fees.

-- Ask about familiarity with the preferred neighborhood or general location.
+- Ask about familiarity with your preferred neighborhood or general location.

 - Ask if the agent provides a comparative market analysis so you can check the values of homes in your preferred area.